lehner-lab/Scaling_Law/Exon_Inclusion_Across_Conditions/Brain_Skin/001_Download_and_process_raw_files.md

 # Raw files

 To compare exon inclusion in two different tissues, we chose the two tissues (Brain and Skin) with the highest number of samples in the [GTEx Project](https://www.gtexportal.org/home/).

+Please note that the files produced by this document are very big (> 700Mb) and so have not been included in the repository.
+These instructions should be enough to reproduce the missing files, but please feel free to contact me if you are having trouble with this.

 ## Download files